 Seniors, Stop Your Engines!

-Are you a senior considering trying out bicycling for the first time?
+Are you someone age 60 or better considering trying out bicycling for the first time?
 Or perhaps you just haven’t ridden a bicycle in a few years (or decades).
 Then the Portland Parks & Recreation Biking is Back (Older Adult Three-Wheeled Bicycle Program) is the perfect way to get started with bicycling.

-The free biking classes are held along the beautiful Willamette Greenway Trail in SW Portland.
-The Willamette Greenway serves as an ideal class location for seniors trying out a bicycle for the first time, being a tranquil, beautiful and car-free riverfront setting.
+The biking classes are held along the beautiful Springwater Corridor Trail in SE Portland.
+The Springwater Corridor serves as an ideal class location for seniors trying out a bicycle for the first time, being a tranquil, beautiful and car-free setting.

 In the first year of the program the classes convinced SE Portland residents Fran and Rod Daggett that the three-wheeled bikes could be feasible transportation alternatives for short errands, and for getting some exercise in their neighborhood.
 "When I was a kid I used to believe heaven was eating ice-cream and riding a bike" recalls Fran.
 "Any time I could have the opportunity, I would ride one of the bikes", she adds.

-For more information please call class coordinator Kristine Canham, Senior Recreation Coordinator for Parks at 503-823-4328.
+For more information please call class coordinator Lucille Dawson, Recreation Coordinator for Portland Parks and Recreation at 503-823-4328.